jeroennoten/Laravel-Prerender/README.md

 ### Whitelist

 Whitelist paths or patterns.
-You can use asterix syntax, or regular expressions (without start and end markers).
+You can use asterix syntax.
 If a whitelist is supplied, only url's containing a whitelist path will be prerendered.
 An empty array means that all URIs will pass this filter.
 Note that this is the full request URI, so including starting slash and query parameter string.